 Welcome to the Back-to-School Green Meals page!
-Back to school is the perfect opportunity to encourage children and families to develop healthy eating habits that will last a lifetime.
-On this page, you will find recipes, snack ideas, lunch box notes and more to get you started.
+On this page, you will find nutrition tips, recipes, snack ideas, lunch box notes and more to get you started.

 Healthy Back-to-School Meals

-Crisp apples, sweet potatoes, ripe raspberries and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
+Crisp apples, leafy kale, sweet potatoes, ripe raspberries and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
 Last year, the Maryland State Department of Education (MSDE) awarded more than $4.2 million in federal funds to more than 180 Maryland elementary schools across the state to help children build lifelong healthy eating habits.
 The funds, made available by the U. S. Department of Agriculture’s Fresh Fruit and Vegetable Program (FFVP), expanded student access to fresh fruits and vegetables in participating schools.